cdapio/cdap/cdap-docs/included-applications/source/etl/creating.rst

 Introduction
 ============
-Adapters can be created using the :ref:`RESTful API <http-restful-api-apptemplates-adapters-creating>`, the :ref:`CDAP CLI <cli>`, or the :ref:`CDAP UI <cdap-ui>`.
+Adapters can be created using the :ref:`RESTful API <http-restful-api-lifecycle-create-app>`, the :ref:`CDAP CLI <cli>`, or the :ref:`CDAP UI <cdap-ui>`.
 In order to create an adapter, an adapter configuration is required that specifies the source, transformations and sink along with their properties.
 (In the CDAP UI, the interface prompts you for the required